siriusctrl/COMP90024-CCC-notes/README.md

 Discuss the advantages, disadvantages and suitability more generally of the following data solutions with regards to these big data properties:
 Your answer should include the way in which these solutions implement MapReduce.
     - > a.
 CouchDB [3]
+        - document-oriented approach (less fine grained schema which is typically needed for many big data scenarios)
             - is a document oriented database which helps to solve the data variaty challenge
+        - supports MVCC for availability and partition tolerance
+        - support for MapReduce for data analytics
+            - the use of mapreduce in CouchDB parallelize data processing from huge amout in a small amount way which can helps to solve the high volume challenge
+        - may not be suitable for all  big data scenarios (where consistency needed)
+        - MapReduce not as rich analytics as others
+            - e.g. running machine learning algorithms hence we have Spark
         - supports unique index which helps to improve storage space when there is data duplication for high volume challenge
-        - the use of mapreduce in CouchDB parallelize data processing from huge amout in a small amount way which can helps to solve the high volume challenge
     - > b.
 Apache Hadoop Distributed File System (HDFS) [3]
         - Apache Hadoop started as a way to distribute files over a cluster and execute MapReduce tasks
         - HDFS distributed file system so suited for high velocity data (not single server bottleneck)